-- To avoid this problem.
-Once the pie crust is in the pie plate fluted and ready to bake add a layer of tin foil or parchment paper on top of the pie crust.
+- Once the pie crust is in the pie plate fluted and ready to bake add a layer of parchment paper on top of the pie crust.

-- Now hunt up something to weigh it down with that will withstand the oven temperature.
-I used pinto beans. they worked great.
+- Use something to weigh it down with that will withstand the oven temperature.
+Beans, rice, or a special baking weight are fantastic options.
+We used pinto beans and they worked great.

 NOTE: Beans, rice and other food weights will not be suitable for cooking afterwards.
-If you don’t want to ruin your food you need to buy pie weights.
-Here are some good reusable choices for pie weights:
+To avoid food waste, purchase some pie weights.
+Here are some good reusable choices for pie weights.

 - Mrs. Anderson Ceramic Pie Weights